haroon-altaf/Lisa/README.md

 ## Next Steps
+- Create scheduler to extract, transform and load latest data at pre-determined times/intervals.
 - Write classes/functions to perform trend analysis and visualise economic data loaded into database.
-- Produce Streamlit app to provide analysis and KPI dashboards
+- Produce Streamlit app to provide analysis and KPI dashboards.

 ## Setup